-Notice that the McDiarmid's inequality works for independent random variables. \cite{janson2004large} obtained a Hoeffding-type inequality for graph-dependent random variables by breaking up the sum into sums of independent variables.
-Janson's bound is a special case of McDiarmid-type inequality \mra{for interdependant random variables, and} when the function is a summation.
+Notice that McDiarmid's inequality applies to independent random variables. \cite{janson2004large} derived a Hoeffding-like inequality for graph-dependent random variables by decomposing the sum into sums of independent variables.
+Janson's bound is a special case of McDiarmid-type inequality tailored for interdependent random variables, especially when the function involves summation.

-\begin{tm}[Janson's concentration inequality~\citealt{janson2004large}] Let random vector $\X$ be $G$-dependent such that for every $i \in V(G)$, random variable $X_i$ takes values in a real interval of length $c_i \ge 0$.
+\begin{tm}[Janson's concentration inequality,~\citealt{janson2004large}] Let random vector $\X$ be $G$-dependent such that for every $i \in V(G)$, random variable $X_i$ takes values in a real interval of length $c_i \ge 0$.
 Then, for every $t > 0$,

 where $\c= (c_i )_{i \in V(G)}$ and $\chi_f(G)$ is the fractional chromatic number of $G$. \end{tm}